climatedu/climatedu/data/course/food.md

 <textarea data-unit="5" data-key="14" id="5.14" placeholder="Enter your response here." onblur="updateResponse(this)" oninput="editedResponse(this)"></textarea>

 In addition to possible disease outbreaks and disrupted ecosystems, aquafarms are also contaminating our oceans.
 When fish are confined in the tightly packed, fenced off cages, the water can become toxic with parasites, feces, and antibiotics and spread to wild fish populations.
 In Japan, the amount of waste generated from aquafarming is so high that one ton of fish generates the same amount of waste as 73 people per day.
 To add another negative impact, because most farmed fish are predators, fish farmers often take their prey from the wild to feed the farms.
 In fact, it takes five pounds of wild ocean fish to feed one pound of farmed fish.

 So what does this mean for us?
 Our fishing industries are not only wreaking havoc on beautiful and plentiful marine life but also posing new risks for public health.
-The concentrated waste that is released into the ocean will be transmitted into the wild fish - the same fish that we excessively hunt for consumption.
+The concentrated waste that is released into the ocean will be transmitted to the wild fish - the same fish that we excessively hunt for consumption.
 Already in increasingly warm and acidified waters, our seafood sources may end up having high levels of heavy metals, bacterial diseases, and parasites.
 Especially for coastal communities that depend highly on seafood nutrition, aquafarming might not be the sustainable answer that many preached it would be.

 Optional: This is a great TED Talk from Perry Raso, an aquaculturist who is passionately advocating for sustainable aquaculture in our future industrial practices.
 Many of his points overlap with what you’ve already read in this section, but feel free to watch this if you’d like to explore sustainable aquafarming further and hear from his perspective!

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/oSdEQNY1mkA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Fishing is just one industry out of the many, many systems that we as humans have created to benefit us.
+Fishing is just one industry out of the many, many systems that humans have created to benefit us.
 But as we advance in innovation and technology, we must ask ourselves how our actions will affect the Earth in the long term and how that resulting environment will impact our lives.
 Do the benefits truly outweigh the costs?

 ## Farms of the Future

 Other than aquaculture, there are many other solutions researchers are experimenting with.
 Let’s look at some videos to learn more!
 The first one is a TedEd video about creating a perfect farm.
 This video focuses on innovative ways that countries around the world are changing their farming practices to be more eco-friendly, such as smart crop monitoring, intertwining animals, and cultivating a variety of crops.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/xFqecEtdGZ0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 What did you think of the innovative farming techniques?
 What surprised you about them?

 **Q: Pick one of the countries mentioned, and describe their agricultural developments and the benefits of these practices.**